DevExCodeHub/custom-toolchain/README.md

 4. After you explore Team Dynamics and Developer Insights, configure Deployment Risk to help you enforce code quality.
 Deployment Risk is compatible with both Delivery Pipeline for Continuous Delivery and Jenkins.
+To learn more about using DevOps Insights, see [IBM Cloud Docs](https://console.bluemix.net/docs/services/DevOpsInsights/about_risk.html#about-deployment-risk)
+ .

 ### Summary